Pippa Cleary

 Pippa Cleary is an English musical theatre composer and lyricist.
 She is best known for her collaborations with Jake Brunger and Rob Madge.
-Pippa is the first female composer with three West End shows.
+She is the first female composer with three West End shows.

 Personal life

-Cleary was born and raised in London.
+Cleary was born in June 1986 and raised in London.
 She is visually impaired, having been born with Toxoplasmosis.
 She has spoken about overcoming the challenges this has presented for her career.
 Cleary is an alumna of St Paul's Girls' School and of Bristol University.
 She is the founder and owner of a children's music and drama business called Pippa's Poppets, for which she writes songs.

 Musicals

 Collaborations with Jake Brunger

 She met Brunger at Bristol University as fellow students.
 Cleary's first musical, written with Jake Brunger, Jet Set Go! ran at the 2008 Edinburgh Fringe Festival at George Square Theatre.
 Following the Festival it played a short sell-out season at Theatre503 in London.
 A new production in April 2009 ran at Jermyn Street Theatre with a cast including Mark Evans and Tim Driesen.

 Their second musical The Great British Soap Opera ran at the 2009 Edinburgh Fringe Festival – again at George Square Theatre – and subsequently transferred for a run at Jermyn Street Theatre in September 2009.
 The cast included Philippa Buxton and Leon Kay featuring the voice of Lynda Bellingham.

 In 2010, Brunger and Cleary were commissioned to write the stage adaptation of Enid Blyton's Malory Towers series, which received a workshop at St Paul's Girls' School in Hammersmith, directed by Thea Sharrock, and in August 2011 they wrote a new musical for Youth Music Theatre UK (YMT) called The Lost and Found Office, which was directed by Gemma Farlie.

 In March 2012 they wrote a new song for A Song Cycle for Soho at Soho Theatre, starring Claire Moore, Michael Cantwell, Niamh Perry and James Gillan.
 It was released on CD in May 2012 by SimG Records.

 In November 2013, their new stage adaptation of Little Red Riding Hood opened at Singapore Repertory Theatre directed by Kate Golledge and choreographed by Ashley Nottingham, where it ran for 6 weeks.
 It is licensed worldwide by Rodgers and Hammerstein Theatricals, with the Spanish language premiere taking place in Mexico City in October 2015.

 In December 2013, The Snow Gorilla – featuring the voice of Brian Blessed – opened for a five-week run at the Rose Theatre, Kingston, for which they wrote music and lyrics.

 Their new stage musical adaptation of Sue Townsend's The Secret Diary of Adrian Mole, Aged 13¾ opened at Leicester's Curve Theatre in March 2015.
 Their original new musical Prodigy, commissioned by National Youth Music Theatre, ran at the St James Theatre in August 2015.
 The original cast recording of Prodigy was released in July 2016, debuting at number 3 on the iTunes Soundtrack album chart.